-A man’s life has been changed forever after contracting an eye infection that left him blind.
+A man’s life has been changed forever after contracting an eye infection, that blinded him, from a dirty hospital room.

 The patient was given an eye injection in an ‘insufficiently’ clean room at Cheltenham General Hospital.